jmaver-plume/nestjs-disable-remote-method/README.md

 # NestJS Disable Remote Method

-The purpose of this project is to showcase how to implement LoopBack 3 `disableRemoteMethod` method.
+The purpose of this project is to showcase how to implement LoopBack 3 `disableRemoteMethod` method in NestJS.